xtdb/xtdb/docs/bitemp.md

 might end up returning nothing.

-The visibility of the event horizon gets further complicated in the case of using triplets, as in this case a single entity might been written and updated over time to compose the current version by many triplets, each written at different times, and potentially also corrected.
+The visibility of the event horizon gets further complicated in the case of using triples, as in this case a single entity might been written and updated over time to compose the current version by many triples, each written at different times, and potentially also corrected.

 What data that can be seen can be further limited by